Quansight-Labs/free-threaded-compatibility/docs/ci.md

 free-threaded wheels.

-If your project depends on Cython or the NumPy C API, you will need to install a Cython and/or NumPy nightly wheel in the build, as the newest stable release of Cython cannot generate code that will compile under the free-threaded build and the newest stable release of NumPy does not support free-threaded python.
-Cython 3.1.0 and NumPy 2.1.0 will be the first stable releases to support free-threaded python.
+If your project depends on Cython or the NumPy C API, you will need to install a Cython nightly wheel in the build, as the newest stable release of Cython cannot generate code that will compile under the free-threaded build.
+Cython 3.1.0 and NumPy 2.1.0 will be or are the first stable releases to support free-threaded python.
+See [the project tracker](tracking.md) for more detailed information about projects you may depend on.

 You can install nightly wheels for both Cython and NumPy using the following install command: